joseaugusto0/NLW6_NodeJS/README.md

 ```

 ## Project Routes
-NLWValoriza is composed basically by eight routes:
+NLWValoriza is composed basically by seven routes:

 ### 1 - localhost:3000/login - POST
 This route get two parameters sent in request: